iagox86/dnsutils/README.md

 And that's pretty much all there is to it!

+### dnslazy

+A simple utility that lets you put the IP address you want in the domain name.
+For example, 1.2.3.4.domain.com will resolve to 1.2.3.4.

+It's simply run with no special arguments

+    $ dnslazy

+It currently only supports IPv4.

 ### dnsmastermind

 `dnsmastermind` is a silly little game I wrote to demonstrate how DNS works.